[Rev. 5/20/2016 11:50:17 AM--2015]

 A. Notification.
 Applicants who are unsuccessful on the bar examination shall be notified in writing by the State Bar of Nevada within 30 days of the date the order is filed admitting applicants to practice law in the State of Nevada.
 This notice shall be accompanied by a statistical analysis of the applicant’s scores with an explanation of the grading procedures employed by the board’s psychometrician.
-A $25.00 refund of the license fee shall be sent within 30 days of the notification by the board.
+The $25.00 license fee shall not be refunded under any circumstances.

 43. Confidentiality.
 Contents of any application for admission to practice law in this state, the results of any investigation and documentation regarding the application or applicant, including transcripts of hearings and the grades of an individual applicant shall remain confidential and shall not be disseminated without the express written authorization of the applicant.

 Pursuant to S.C.R.
 52(3), however, any applicant who makes application for admission, shall consent to the disclosure of all information as set forth in S.C.R.
 52 pursuant to any request by any state bar, bar association, the National Conference of Bar Examiners or other admitting authority.